foodsafetylab/Tomato-Sampling-Model/README.md

-# Tomato Farm to Packinhouse Process Model
+# Tomato Farm to Packinghouse Process Model
 	This is a Process model for Tomatoes created by the Stasiewicz Lab at the University of Illinois Urbana-Champaign.

 ## Goal